IP Guidance

 Screening of Secret Patents

-The Cabinet conducts the second screening with the Defense Minister to determine whether the invention in the patent application meets the requirements for a secret patent, to see whether the invention is likely to cause damage to the security of the State and the people.
-If applicable, a secret patent is determined and a security order is issued.
+The Cabinet conducts the security review with the defense minister to determine whether the invention in the patent application meets the requirements for a secret patent, to see whether the invention is likely to cause damage to the security of the State and the people.
+If applicable, a secret patent is determined, and a security order is issued.

-Patent applications identified as SECRET patents are treated as follows.
+Patent applications designated as SECRET patents are treated as follows.

 • no publication of the application, prohibition of disclosure of the invention, and prohibition of working of the invention without authorization of the government